Molluscan Ecology Education

 Partnership with W&M Center for Geospatial Analysis (CGA)

 The undergraduate REU working on this project, Garrett Bellin (left), and 2022-23 CGA fellow Christina Sabochick (right) meeting at the CGA Office.
-Garrett has worked with ModelBuilder in ArcGIS Pro, StoryMaps, multidimensional data and more as a result of this research (Photo credit: Shannon White).The VIMS Molluscan Ecology (ME) Lab is working in collaboration with the William & Mary Center for Geospatial Analysis (CGA), partnered by Dr. Shannon White, to provide geographic information system technical support for research projects.
-Currently the ME Lab is the principle lead on a fisheries management project funded by the Science Center for Marine Fisheries (SCEMFIS) to map and analyze geospatial environmental data related to the northward movement of cod as it relates to temperature change, bathymetry, geologic habitat, and spawning range.
+Garrett has worked with ModelBuilder in ArcGIS Pro, StoryMaps, multidimensional data and more as a result of this research (Photo credit: Shannon White).The VIMS Molluscan Ecology (ME) Lab collaborates with the William & Mary Center for Geospatial Analysis (CGA), partnered by Dr. Shannon White, to provide geographic information system technical support for research projects.
+Currently, the ME Lab is the principal lead on a fisheries management project funded by the Science Center for Marine Fisheries (SCEMFIS) to map and analyze geospatial environmental data related to the northward movement of cod as it relates to temperature change, bathymetry, geologic habitat, and spawning range.
 This project investigates habitat suitability models for cod, as well as future projections for cod spawning ranges.

-In addition, this research provides a template to expand similar methods onto other species and areas.
-Such collaborations are a win-win for the Molluscan Ecology Lab, fisheries managers, as well as students and fellows at the CGA.
-Applied research helps inform policy makers considering protected habitat boundaries and fisheries management decisions.
+In addition, this research provides a template to expand similar methods to other species and areas.
+Such collaborations are a win-win for the Molluscan Ecology Lab, fisheries managers, and students and fellows at the CGA.
+Applied research helps inform policymakers considering protected habitat boundaries and fisheries management decisions.
 As a result of this partnership, students gain rare experiences in research and real-world applications.
 Recently, Garrett Bellin, an REU Student, and Christina Sabochick, a CGA Research Fellow, were provided with an opportunity to present their research findings at the SCEMFIS Industry Advisory Board Meeting in Annapolis, Maryland.

 Training Opportunities Provided by the VIMS Molluscan Ecology Lab: Graduate Students

-Kathleen Hemeon, USM, also co-authored a laboratory techniques manual which aids in the education of future students and technicians.
+Kathleen Hemeon, USM, also co-authored a laboratory techniques manual that aids in the education of future students and technicians.

 Utilizing Olympus Microscope and Olympus CellSens for Aging Theresa Redmond (VIMS Molluscan Ecology) & Kathleen Hemeon (Univ. of Southern Mississippi) April 2019, Manual 2019-2